Tarchitech/learning/3. Backend/order_mgmt_v1/README.md

 **Problem**: Cannot connect to PostgreSQL

 **Solutions**:
-1. Verify database connection string in `database.py` is correct
+1. Verify `DATABASE_URL` in your `.env` file is correct
+2. Ensure `.env` file exists (copy from `.env.example` if needed)
-2. Ensure PostgreSQL is running
+3. Ensure PostgreSQL is running
-3. Check database and schema exist
+4. Check database and schema exist
-4. For Neon.tech, ensure `?sslmode=require` is included in connection string
+5. For Neon.tech or cloud databases, ensure `?sslmode=require` is included in connection string
-5. Verify network connectivity if using remote database
+6. Verify network connectivity if using remote database
+7. Make sure `python-dotenv` is installed: `pip install python-dotenv`

 ### Table Creation Issues